robinlinden/hastur/README.md

 #### Build system

-[Bazel](bazel) is used as the build system.
-I recommend using [Bazelisk](bazelisk) as that will pick up the Bazel version to use from the `.bazelversion` file in the repository root.
+[Bazel][bazel] is used as the build system.
+I recommend using [Bazelisk][bazelisk] as that will pick up the Bazel version to use from the `.bazelversion` file in the repository root.

 Per-developer configuration (e.g.  compiler used and build type) is managed in